 EFH is found at the Alternative 1 site in College Creek for 11 species of fish.
-During the construction and demolition for Alternative 1, potential stressors that may affect these species and their habitat would include increased underwater noise and a possible decrease in water quality from turbidity.
-No long-term habitat alterations would occur under Alternative 1.
+During the construction and demolition for Alternative 1, potential stressors that may affect these species and their habitat would include habitat alteration or loss that can result in direct or indirect mortality, increased underwater noise, and a possible decrease in water quality from turbidity.
+Effects of Alternative 1 on EFH would be confined to the area immediately surrounding the existing and proposed bridge.
+Maximum total permanent in-water impact is estimated to be 62 square feet.
+The existing utility bridge has 230 square feet of in-water structures that would be removed during demolition.
+Upon removal, this area of the creek would return to its natural substrate and benthic fauna over time.
+Therefore, after the new bridge has been erected and demolition activities have occurred, there would be a permanent net gain of benthic habitat totaling approximately 168 square feet.
+No SAV is present.
 Impacts on EFH are summarized in the following text.
 In-water construction would likely occur in stages and would not affect the flow of College Creek at any time.
-As explained in Section 3.5.1.3, little skate, Atlantic herring, red hake, winter skate, and clearnose skate are unlikely to occur within the mixing salinity zone of College Creek and are not analyzed further.
+As explained in Section 3.5.1.3, scup, black sea bass, Atlantic butterfish, little skate, Atlantic herring, red hake, winter skate, and clearnose skate are unlikely to occur within College Creek and are not analyzed further in the EA.
+See also the EFH Assessment in Appendix D for more detailed information on EFH species and prey species.

 Bluefish: Juvenile and adult bluefish EFH could be affected during construction activity.
 Short-term impacts on EFH could occur from disturbances in the water column causing suspended sediments.
-In addition, underwater noise resulting from bridge demolition and pile driving from new bridge constructed would affect EFH.
+In addition, underwater noise resulting from bridge demolition and pile driving from new bridge construction would affect EFH temporarily.
+Existing bridge removal would result in a net gain of permanent benthic habitat for juvenile and adult bluefish.
 No changes in water depth, tidal flow, or salinity of College Creek would be expected.
 There would be no long-term impacts on bluefish EFH.